hemaroman/introtocomputer/README.md

 11.	what is search engine optimization?
 Search engine optimization (SEO) is the process of increasing the quality and quantity of website traffic by increasing the visibility of a website or a web page to users of a web search engine.

+12. DHCP?
+DHCP (Dynamic Host Configuration Protocol) is a protocol used to provide quick, automatic, and central management for the distribution of IP addresses within a network.
+DHCP is also used to configure the proper subnet mask, default gateway, and DNS server information on the device.

+13. Firewall?
+A firewall is a network security device that monitors incoming and outgoing network traffic and decides whether to allow or block specific traffic based on a defined set of security rules.

+14. OSI model?
+The Open Systems Interconnection (OSI) model describes seven layers that computer systems use to communicate over a network.
+It was the first standard model for network communications, adopted by all major computer and telecommunication companies in the early 1980s.